Volunteer Fundraising Ambassador

 This is a varied volunteer role that's well suited for anyone interested in fundraising and organising events of all sizes.
-You'll also have the opportunity to volunteer at events such as our World AIDS Day Walk based in Brighton and UK-wide running and challenge events.
+You'll also have the opportunity to volunteer at events such as our fundraising Ribbon Walks in Brighton, Glasgow and London and UK-wide running events.

 Terrence Higgins Trust was set up in 1982 following the death of its namesake, Terry Higgins, who was one of the very first people to die of an AIDS-related illness in the UK.
 As an organisation we are always aiming to ensure we are always meeting the needs of people affected by HIV and poor sexual health.

 Today, volunteers continue to be a huge and integral part of the work that we do across the UK.
 Volunteers help out in most teams within the charity and many services could not be provided without their help.
 In 2019 alone, volunteers gave the charity over 26,500 hours of their time.

 Help us build our vision of a world where people with HIV live healthy lives free from prejudice and discrimination, and good sexual health is a right and reality for all.